CodeBizarre/discord-bot/README.md

 ```
 crosspost <Message> <Target>:
     Aliases = xpost, x-post
-    Must be message OP or level 5
+    Must be message OP or have manage messages permission
     Cross-post a Message to Target channel

 move <Message> <Target>:
     Aliases = mv, ->
-    Must be message OP or level 5
+    Must be message OP or have manage messages permission
     Move a Message to Target channel

 purge [self | bot | all | member | role]: